conduktor/conduktor-docs/docs/gateway/configuration/kafka-authentication.md

 Depending on the Client to Gateway authentication method you choose, the Service Account used to connect the Gateway might need different ACLs to operate properly.

-### Delegated Authentication
+### Kafka Managed Authentication
-We can enforce delegated authentication by setting `${GATEWAY_SECURITY_MODE}` to `KAFKA_MANAGED`.
+We can enforce delegating authentication to Kafka by setting `${GATEWAY_SECURITY_MODE}` to `KAFKA_MANAGED`.

+> ⚠️ As of [Gateway 3.10.0](/changelog/Gateway-3.10.0), the `DELEGATED_XXX` security protocols have been deprecated in favour of additional environment variable `GATEWAY_SECURITY_MODE`.
+>
+> These values remain supported for backward compatibility but are no longer recommended for new configurations.
+>
+> 👉 We strongly recommend reviewing the [Migration Guide to Security Mode](/docs/gateway/how-to/migration-guide-to-security-mode) before proceeding.

-In Delegated Authentication, the credentials provided to establish the connection between the Client and the Gateway are the same used from the Gateway to the backing Kafka.
+In Kafka Managed mode, the credentials provided to establish the connection between the Client and the Gateway are the same used from the Gateway to the backing Kafka.
 As a result, the Client will inherit the ACLs of the service account configured on the backing cluster.

 On top of that, Gateway needs its own Service Account with the following ACLs to operate correctly: